 The Hennepin County District Court decision does not apply to the rest of Minnesota, only in Hennepin County.
-However, it may be used to broaden the conditions under which the Organized Collection statute must be used.
-A report was prepared on organized collection in 1993 by the Attorney General's Office, Antitrust Division.
-The report concluded that municipalities that have organized collection should regularly go through a procurement process to increase chances of getting better rates for residents.
-It found "Based on the average adjusted per-household monthly rates for 30-32 gallon, 60-64 gallon, 90 - 96 gallon and unlimited collection services, the surveyed communities that continued relationships with local haulers were paying between 17.6 and 48.5 percent more than communities that had competitively selected haulers."
+However, it may be used to broaden the conditions under which the Organized Collection statute must be used. age adjusted per-household monthly rates for 30-32 gallon, 60-64 gallon, 90 - 96 gallon and unlimited collection services, the surveyed communities that continued relationships with local haulers were paying between 17.6 and 48.5 percent more than communities that had competitively selected haulers."